cvedovini/wp-linkedin/readme.txt

 == Changelog ==

 = version 1.5.1 =
-- improved error handling where retrieving oauth token.
+- improved error handling when updating oauth token.

 = version 1.5 =
 - Changing the way the LinkedIn API keys and token are managed in order to simplify installation